 If you have physical property or investment and retirement assets, also discuss if and how you will merge these.
 For example, whose sofa will you keep?
 If you both own houses, which will you keep?
-Will you leave property or accounts in individual names or will they be held jointly?
-Deciding these things now will help prevent misunderstandings and conflict down the road.
+Will you leave property or accounts in individual names, or will they be held jointly?
+Deciding these things now helps prevent misunderstandings and conflict down the road.

 8. How Can You Each Maintain Some Money Independence?

-Even if you decide to merge all your money into one account, it’s important to feel as though you have some freedom and flexibility over small purchases.
+Even if you decide to merge all your money into one account, it’s crucial to feel like you have some freedom and flexibility over small purchases.
 It can feel too constraining to have to account to your spouse for every dollar you spend.

 9. How Will You Divide Financial Responsibilities?

-In my marriage, I’m the one who loves drafting up budgets, comparison-shopping for the best deals, running savings calculators, and geeking out over compound interest rates.
+For example, in my marriage, I’m the one who loves drafting up budgets, comparison-shopping for the best deals, running savings calculators, and geeking out over compound interest rates.
 My husband prefers to be told what he can spend and when.
-We used to fight about dividing up everything equally among us, but eventually, we figured out it was easier to have me manage our family finances.
+So I’m the one who manages all our finances.